trustoverip/tswg-acdc-specification/spec/spec.md

 https://github.com/trustoverip/tswg-acdc-specification/issues/15
 :::

 Some fields, such as the `i`, Issuer identifier field, must each have an AID as its value.
 An AID is a fully qualified Self-certifying Identifier (SCID) that follows the KERI protocol [@KERI][@KERI_ID].
-A related type of identifier field is the `ri`, registry identifier field.
-The `ri` field is cryptographically derived from the Issuer identifier field value so has securely attributable control authority via the AID from which it is derived.
-A SCID is derived from one or more `(public, private)` key pairs using asymmetric or public-key cryptography to create verifiable digital signatures [@DSig].
+An AID is derived from one or more `(public, private)` key pairs using asymmetric or public-key cryptography to create verifiable digital signatures [@DSig].
 Each AID has a set of one or more Controllers who each control a private key.
 By virtue of their private key(s), the set of Controllers may make statements on behalf of the associated AID that is backed by uniquely verifiable commitments via digital signatures on those statements.
 Any entity then may verify those signatures using the associated set of public keys.
 No shared or trusted relationship between the Controllers and Verifiers is required.
 The verifiable key state for AIDs is established with the KERI protocol [@KERI][@KERI_ID].
 The use of AIDS enables ACDCs to be used in a portable but securely attributable, fully decentralized manner in an ecosystem that spans trust domains.

 ### Namespaced AIDs

 Because KERI is agnostic about the namespace for any particular AID, different namespace standards may be used to express KERI AIDs or identifiers derived from AIDs as the value of these AID related fields in an ACDC.
-The examples below use the W3C DID namespace specification with the `did:keri` method [@DIDK_ID].
-But the examples would have the same validity from a KERI perspective if some other supported namespace was used or no namespace was used at all.
+Some of the examples below use the W3C DID namespace specification with the `did:keri` method [@DIDK_ID].
+However, the examples would have the same validity from a KERI perspective if some other supported namespace was used or no namespace was used at all.
 The latter case consists of a bare KERI AID (identifier prefix) expressed in CESR format [@CESR_ID].

 ### Attribute field